Yashrajmotwani/ise_android_project/Readme.md

 - Integrated Geofence API to show current location
 - Added Notifications to the Maps so that when a user is within a certain range of an IIT, a notification is received

-### 3. Sai Jagadeesh (CS24M101):
-- Web scrapped IIT project positions and faculty details
-- Created and hosted APIs online for scrapping live data
-- Stored the scrapped data in Mongo Atlas database to access in-app
-- Deployed the backend of the app